-Our mission is to create a place of lifelong learning where people, from young children to senior citizens, embrace science as a way of knowing about themselves, their community, and their world.
+Our mission is to create a place of lifelong learning where people of all ages embrace science as a way of knowing about themselves, their community, and their world.

-Located just blocks from downtown Durham, the Museum of Life and Science is one of North Carolina’s top family destinations.
-Situated on 84-acres, our interactive science park includes a two-story science center, one of the largest butterfly conservatories on the East Coast and beautifully landscaped outdoor exhibits which are safe havens for rescued black bears, lemurs, and endangered red wolves.
+Located less than five miles from downtown Durham, the Museum of Life and Science is one of North Carolina’s top family destinations.
+Situated on 84 acres, our interactive science park includes a two-story science center, one of the largest butterfly conservatories on the East Coast, and beautifully landscaped outdoor exhibits which are safe havens for rescued black bears, lemurs, and endangered red wolves.
 Other popular attractions include over 60 species of live animals, Dinosaur Trail, Ellerbe Creek Railway, and Into the Mist.

 Thank you for your support!